Alex-Covecube/llama.cpp/README.md

 ## Covecube Branch

-This is a custom branch to apply a number of changes / fixes to upstream for CPU inferencing.
+This is a custom *EXPERIMENTAL* branch to apply a number of changes / fixes to upstream for CPU inferencing.
+It is not production ready.

 * Fixed threadpool initialization in llama-server, allowing for proper use of the `--cpu-range` and `--cpu-mask` options.
 * Added cascade lake support and select optimizations.
+* Implemented a NUMA-aware backend that functions on top of the existing (modified) CPU backend.
+Each NUMA node is presented as a separate GPU.
+The NUMA backend supports async and events.

+NOTE: llama.cpp currently **doesn't support tensor parallelism**.
+Therefore, just like with GPUs, NUMA nodes cannot run inferencing in parallel.
+We need tensor parallelism support in llama.cpp to fully unlock the full potential of NUMA-aware CPU inferencing.

+### Build / Run
-* Build against: `/.devops/intel.Dockerfile`.
+* Build against: `/.devops/intel.Dockerfile`
+* Run on the same hardware, as optimizations are applied at build time (native build).

 ---